MikeSanJose/Test_Dacini_ID/Blast_tutorial.md

-# This document describes how to use the Dacini COI Database identify species identity using Maximum likelihood, BLASTn and Bold searches.
+# This document describes how to use the Dacini COI Database to identify species identity using Maximum likelihood, BLASTn and Bold searches.

 ## How to install programs